IBM-Cloud/ibm-cloud-developer-tools/README.md

 This script has only been tested on Ubuntu Linux systems, although it should behave properly on other distros.
 If you run into any issues, please let us know on [Slack](https://ibm.biz/IBMCloudNativeSlack) or file an issue on our [GitHub repo](https://github.com/ibm-cloud-tools/idt-installer).

-By default, this installer will use the 'apt' installer if it is available.
-You can use the `--noapt` argument to disable use of 'apt'.
-Note that you must be consistent with the use of `--noapt` when installing, updating, and uninstalling.

 ### Windows